goldentroll/learn-javascript/project-javascript-e1-scope/README.md

 3. Define a global variable named `color` with `const` and set it to `blue`

-4. Declare a function named `logColor1` without parameter and log `color` varibale into console.
+4. Declare a function named `logColor1` without parameter and log `color` variable into console.

-5. Declare a function named `logColor2` with a parameter named `color` and log `color` varibale into console.
+5. Declare a function named `logColor2` with a parameter named `color` and log `color` variable into console.

 6. Call function `logColor2` with `'red'` as argument and check the result.

-7. Declare a function named `logColor3` with a parameter named `color` and log `color` varibale into console.
+7. Declare a function named `logColor3` with a parameter named `color` and log `color` variable into console.

 8. In this function, add an if statement before `console.log` that check `color` is green.
 If it is green use `let` to define a variable named `color` and set it `light green`, then `console.log(color)`